Second order equation of motion for electromagnetic radiation back-reaction: The self-force function

 Let the solution of the zeroth approximation \eqref{qek} corresponding to initial values $\Lrnull$ and $\Lrdotnull$ be denoted by $\Lit{\Lz}{0}$.
 Taking its first and third derivatives, we establish the differential equation

 as the first approximation for the equation of motion.
 Let $\Lit{\Lz}{1}$ be its solution for initial values $\Lrnull$ and $\Lrdotnull$.
-Taking its first and third derivative, we establish the second approximation, and so on; we obtain
+Taking its first and third derivative, we establish the second approximation, and so on; at step $n+1$ we solve

 If the sequence of solutions $\Lit{\Lz}{n}$ converges to an $\Lz$ then we succeeded in finding a motion satisfying equality \eqref{mot} without the need for the initial value of acceleration.
 This motion is, therefore, a good candidate for the sought physical solution.